 This suspension bridge apparently takes 45 minutes to walk across!
 So we wouldn’t walk the whole thing, we’d just wander a few minutes in and then turn around and get more shots in the forest around.
 There’s also zip lining nearby this bridge, so hey, if you’re feeling real adventurous, we could add that into your shoot while we’re at it.
 Why not, right?

 This waterfall never disappoints, no matter the season or weather.
 Unlike a lot of waterfalls in the Hamilton region, it’s never very busy, and always beautiful.
 A word of caution to you if you choose to head to these falls–the hike down is steep and unsteady, especially after or during rainfall.
-Wear good shoes for this location.
-(Hillairy — the girl in the left photo — was a champ but she wore sandals and it had rained the day before, so she lost her shoe AND slid half way down the cliff on our way back up.
+It is not for the faint of heart, go when it hasn’t rained in several days, and wear good shoes.
+(One of my clients I brought down here was a champ, but she wore sandals and it had rained the day before, so she lost her shoe AND slid half way down the cliff on our way back up.
 Made for a good laugh, but probably not the way you want to end your session.)

 There’s a couple directions you could take this kind of shoot.
 You could camp for a night and include some shots of you and your babe setting up your tent, or having a campfire, going into the lake for a swim, sand-boarding down the dunes, making s’mores, star-gazing, all of the above.
 There’s SO much you could do at this location, let yourself dream!